COVID-19 (coronavirus) update

 These standards remain critical to securing minimum standards of safety in children’s homes.
 Members working in children’s homes who are concerned that the standards are not being met, or are at imminent risk of not being met, should seek further advice and guidance from the NASUWT.

 Many of the children and young people in residential settings and special schools are regarded as vulnerable.
 Additional considerations apply in meeting the needs of such pupils.
-Members should refer to the advice published by the NASUWT for members in:

 Where a teacher lives with someone in the most vulnerable health groups, the teacher should be directed to work from home.